 AMAL provides testing of lead paint, dust, flakes and surface wipes to 10 times lower than the current permissible level; the testing is fast, cheap and fully accredited to NATA standards.

+“Lead is a toxic substance that can affect people of any age.
+It is especially harmful to children, pregnant women and unborn babies.
+Lead accumulates in your body, so even small amounts can pose a health hazard over time.
+Before 1970, paints containing high levels of lead were used in many Australian houses.
+Even small amounts of dust or chips of paint containing lead, generated during minor home repairs, can be a health risk.
 The recommended amount of lead in domestic paint has declined from 50 per cent before 1965, to 1 per cent in 1965.
 In 1992, it was reduced to 0.25 per cent, and in 1997 it was further reduced to 0.1 per cent.”

 – Australian Government, Department of Environment and Energy